IEP Meeting Facilitation

 Joyce and Doug set out to find a process or a program to address this issue, with the goal being to develop a way to conduct IEP meetings that was truly in keeping with the spirit and content of IDEA, with IEP team members communicating and collaborating in a thoughtful and effective manner.
 They wanted to find a way for IEP teams to collaborate in order to develop the best possible IEP to meet the needs of the child.

 Their research led them to an organization in San Francisco, Interaction Associates, the developer of the concept of facilitation for business meetings.
 Joyce and Doug adapted the process of facilitation to meet the concerns and constraints of IEP meetings.
 They also utilized the work of the Harvard Negotiations Project to address the need to train IEP team members in conflict prevention and resolution.
 Thus training in Facilitation for IEP team meetings was born.

 Key2Ed has successfully trained thousands of facilitators across the nation.
 In 2001, the US Department of Education recognized IEP meeting facilitation as a best practice for conducting IEP meetings.
-Through CADRE, a federally funded special education dispute resolution think tank, Key2Ed continues to be recognized as the authority on IEP meeting facilitation.
+CADRE, a federally funded special education dispute resolution think tank, recognizes Key2Ed as one of the leading authorities on IEP meeting facilitation.
 Key2Ed works with several state departments of education providing IEP facilitation training at the state level for dispute resolution.
 Key2Ed also works with hundreds of local school districts in training administrators, staff, and teachers as IEP meeting facilitators, with the goal of team collaboration and conflict prevention.